 YeDUFs in Hillenmeyer, 2008 conditionally-essential genes

-Genes found to be conditionally essential were in terms of domain and yeDUF content.
-93 of the 199 yeDUFs (47%) were found to be present in conditionally-essential genes, for 232 of 636 conditions.
-In all, 133 of the 316 chemicals (232 of the 636 conditions, where “conditions” were defined in terms of chemical(s), date, dosage, and instrumentation) tested on yeast in the Hillenmeyer, 2008 study were found to involve essentiality of genes containing 93 yeDUFs.
-Although more conditions involved essentiality of S. pombe yeDUFs than S. cerevisiae yeDUFs (127 vs 103), the number of yeDUFs involved was lower for S. pombe (68 vs. 62), despite the fact that S. pombe yeDUFs outnumber S. cerevisiae yeDUFs (148 vs 120), an expected result given that the experiment was performed in S. cerevisiae.
+About half (93 out of 199) yeDUFs were found to be present in conditionally-essential genes, representing 232 of 636 conditions.
+In all, 133 of the 316 chemicals (i.e. 232 of the 636 conditions), tested by Hillenmeyer et al. 2008 study involved essential genes containing 93 yeDUFs.
+Although more conditions involved essentiality of S. pombe yeDUFs than S. cerevisiae yeDUFs (127 vs 103), the number of yeDUFs involved was lower for S. pombe (68 vs. 62), despite the fact that S. pombe yeDUFs outnumber S. cerevisiae yeDUFs (148 vs 120).
+This is not surprising, given that the experiment was performed in S. cerevisiae.
 Interestingly, of the 73 yeDUFs found to be essential in one species of yeast and present but not essential in the other (SceSp+, Sc+Spe), a majority were also found to be present in conditionally-essential genes from Hillenmeyer, 2008 (44/73, 60%), which represents a modest increase over the total proportion of yeDUFs overlapping (47%).
 If the additional intersection with byeDUFs is taken, an even greater proportion are present in Hillenmeyer yeDUFs (14/18, 78%).
 From the GO Slim analysis, these 14 may have functions related to ion binding, ion transport, transmembrane transport, and mitochondrial processes, as well as vacuole organization/fusion, membrane transport, and metabolism.

-The heatmap of conditions vs. yeDUFs shows clustering of yeDUFs profiles for minimal media, drofenine hydrochloride, clozapine, trunculin, hydroxyurea, helenine, caspofungin, atorvastatin, benomyl + nocodazole, ketoconazole, itriconazole, among others (Fig 5).
+The heatmap of conditions vs. yeDUFs shows clustering of yeDUFs profiles for minimal media, drofenine hydrochloride, clozapine, trunculin, hydroxyurea, helenine, caspofungin, atorvastatin, benomyl + nocodazole, ketoconazole, itriconazole, among others (Figure 5).

 Discussion

-All organisms encode numerous proteins and domains of unknown function (REF).
+All organisms encode numerous proteins and domains of unknown function (Bateman et al. 2010 Acta Cryst.).
 However, it became clear only recently that many of these unknown domains are essential, at least in bacteria (Goodacre et al. 2014).
 This is especially surprising, given that many essential domains (eDUFs), are either restricted to relatively few species or clades, or are essential only in certain species.
 However, this finding matches the behavior of proteins, which may be essential in one species but not another, depending on the specific conditions these bacteria live in.

-Here we identified a significant number of essential protein domains in the two model yeast species, S. cerevisiae and S. pombe.
-Among 199 domains (as defined by PFAM), 120 are essential in cerevisae while 148 are essential in pombe, wth 69 being essential in both.
-Interestingly, 124 are also shared with humans and thus demarcate a high-priority set for future experimental characterization.
+Interestingly, 124 yeDUFs are also shared with humans and thus demarcate a high-priority set for future experimental characterization (Table / Fig. X).

 Functional analysis